davidclarke1995/3rd-Year-Project/DesignDoc.md

 ## Conclusions

 Altogether we conclude that this project was a great step towards a future of working in the industry as a software developer.
+We learned alot about the basics of project building including time-keeping, workload-sharing, team management and patience.

 ## Recommendations for Future Development